cscannell-inacloud/Microsoft-Teams-Docs/teams/teamsapps.md

 ## Interacting in channels (team scope)

-Users can access team experiences from your app in a channel, such as @mentioning your app's bot, configuring notififcations via a Connector, or interacting with team data in a tab.
+Users can access team experiences from your app in a channel, such as @mentioning your app's bot, configuring notifications via a Connector, or interacting with team data in a tab.

 <!-- TODO screenshot of team UIs, bot and tab -->